Pressio/SHAW/docs/run.md

 cp ${ESWSRCDIR}/tutorialRunFiles/input.yaml ${MYRUNDIR}
 ```
 The input file is organized into sections:
-- *genreal*: contains general inputs, e.g., where the mesh is, time stepping, etc;
+- *general*: contains general inputs, e.g., where the mesh is, time stepping, etc;
 - *io*: contains parameters to collect data, e.g., the snapshot matrix and seismogram;
-- *source*: contains paramters to define the kind of source signal, and its depth wrt earth surface;
+- *source*: contains parameters to define the kind of source signal, and its depth with respect to earth surface;
 - *material*: defines the type of material to use.